-Had Irene conceived an infatuation for the handsome young soldier and persistently begged her mother to arrange it?
-Whatever the reason was for the betrothal, my guess is that Marie of Bulgaria was the one to convince Anna Dalassena to permit it since her father had died and her grandfather, John Ducas, would have had no leverage with that matriarch, without whose approval it would not have occurred.
-The two women likely knew each other well from their connection with Isaac Comnenus’s wife (Anna Dalassena’s sister-in-law), and so Marie may have been the one to convince Anna to allow it.
+Had Irene conceived an infatuation for the handsome young soldier and begged her mother to arrange it?
+Whatever the reason, my guess is that Marie of Bulgaria convinced Anna Dalassena to permit it.
+By that time Andronikos Ducas had died and her grandfather, John Ducas, would have had little leverage with that matriarch.
+The betrothal could not have occurred without Anna Dalassena’s approval.
+Anna and Marie likely knew each other well from their connection with Isaac Comnenus’s wife (Anna Dalassena’s sister-in-law).
+Marie must have been the one to convince Anna to allow it.

 In any event, the betrothal of Alexios and Irene was agreed to.
 A betrothal in medieval times was more than a modern engagement, but less than a marriage.
 It was a commitment by both parties to a marriage, and as binding as wedding vows, but without the sex.
 Betrothals were rarely broken and only for the most dire of circumstances.